Working for long-term wolf recovery and conservation

 - Seattle Times Op-Ed – Killing wolves is tragic, but their return has been a success

 - Seattle Times Op-Ed – Stiffer penalties needed for poaching wolves

 - Coexisting with wolves – a cowboy’s perspective

 - Washington’s Wolf Conservation and Management Plan

-Through the state’s Protocol for Lethal Removal of Gray Wolves During Recovery, in some cases of wolf-livestock conflict wolves may be killed as a last resort to prevent ongoing depredations once non-lethal measures have failed.
-This evolving lethal removal protocol reflects a wide range of values and extensive participation from livestock producers, environmental groups, animal rights organizations, and hunting advocates through Washington’s Wolf Advisory Group (WAG), of which Conservation Northwest is a member.
+Through the state’s Protocol for Lethal Removal of Gray Wolves During Recovery, in some cases of wolf-livestock conflict, wolves may be killed as a last resort to prevent ongoing depredations once non-lethal measures have failed.
+This evolving protocol reflects a wide range of values and extensive participation from livestock producers, environmental groups, animal-rights organizations and hunting advocates through Washington’s Wolf Advisory Group (WAG), of which Conservation Northwest is a member.

 Washington’s wolf history

-Early settlers described gray wolves as common to Washington and it”s believed that one or more wolf packs may have made their homes in every major river valley in the Pacific Northwest down to the shores of Puget Sound and the Pacific Ocean.
+Early settlers described gray wolves as common to Washington and it’s believed that one or more wolf packs may have made their homes in every major river valley in the Pacific Northwest, down to the shores of Puget Sound and the Pacific Ocean.

-Able to travel extreme distances, adapt to varied habitat conditions and occupy large ranges, wolves once thrived throughout Washington’s Cascades, Kettle River Range, Selkirk and Blue Mountains, as well as the ancient forests, swamps and coastlines of the Puget Sound Basin, Olympic Peninsula and Willapa Hills, and event the deserts, sagebrush steppes and coulees of the Columbia Basin and Palouse regions.
+Able to travel extreme distances, adapt to varied habitat conditions and occupy large ranges, wolves once thrived throughout Washington’s Cascades, Kettle River Range, Selkirk and Blue Mountains, as well as the ancient forests, swamps and coastlines of the Puget Sound Basin, Olympic Peninsula and Willapa Hills, and even the deserts, sagebrush steppes and coulees of the Columbia Basin and Palouse regions.

 To the east, small populations of gray wolves persisted through the 20th century in northwest Montana’s Upper Flathead Valley and in the northern Great Lakes region.